 One has to manage all warehouses carefully and properly – which can be a pain.
 If not, inefficiency, time delays, and costs will definitely skyrocket.

 The shorter the time it takes for products to reach your customers’ hands, the happier they will be.
 Simple.

 The mix of stocks kept at different warehouses can be synchronized and aggregated to fulfill various inventory needs at particular warehouses.
 Each warehouse inventory depends on needs of customers nearest to the warehouse and accessibility of sources from said location.
-Multiple warehouses can also consolidate products for the purposes such as drop shipping and stock cross-docking.
+Multiple warehouses can also consolidate products for purposes such as drop shipping and stock cross-docking.

 It is easy to overlook issues arising at warehouses other than the primary one you are focusing on or the nearest one.
 When things get busy at a particular warehouse, it can be hard to give the rest of the warehouses the attention and effort they deserve.
-Having multiple warehouses in this situation just compounds the multitasking problem.
+Having multiple warehouses in this situation just compounds the multitasking problem..

 Don’t overlook the importance of the geographic setup of your warehouses.
 Decisions on where to place your warehouse will have an impact on other aspects of the business such as logistics and operations, and usually requires some trade-offs.
 For example, the nearer your warehouses are to your consumers (the city areas), the higher the cost of renting the space and labor.
 The trick is to strike a balance between these factors and cost for transportation, labor, taxes, and utilities.

 Consider implementing a more organized stock system to improve your warehouses’ layout.
 Additionally, make sure that items that get sold more often should be near the packing and shipping area.
 That way, they are more accessible in terms of finding and retrieving before they get sent out.

 Reorder Point = Normal consumption during lead time + Safety Stock

-Put into action a process that cuts down personnel costs and time used to pick, pack, ship out, and re-stock an item, and monitor and report such activities.
+Put into action a process that cuts down personnel costs and time used to pick, pack, ship out, and restock an item, and monitor and report such activities.
 Double the efforts your employees put in by using a smarter system to organize and make the most of your manpower.
-Take pickers for example, each time they go and take out goods to ship from the warehouses, make them bring in the same amount of goods they are going to retrieve so they can re-stock immediately.
+Take pickers, for example: each time they go and take out goods to ship from the warehouses, make them bring in the same amount of goods they are going to retrieve so they can restock immediately.
 This improvement will save you lots of time and bring down operational costs.

-An inventory management software like TradeGecko with your multiple warehouse management.
-It enables you to easily manage stock across multiple warehouses with functions that help you transfer stocks between locations, send and receive goods from and into a specific location, create purchase orders, and many more.
-You can even gain real insight into stock and inventory movements and make decisions to improve your business based on our Intelligence and Reporting feature!
+TradeGecko also enables you to transfer stock between locations, send and receive goods from and into a specific location, create purchase orders, and much more.
+You can even gain real insight into stock and inventory movements and make decisions to improve your business based on our Intelligence Reports.